Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/create_a_dicom_series.md

 ## Introduction

-Dicom node is a dicom in and dicom out, however in most pipeline you will transform the dicom input into some other data format, for processing.
+Dicom node is a dicom in and dicom out library, however in most pipeline you will need to transform the dicom input into some other data format for processing.
+Then to interact with a PACS system
 You will need to transform data back into dicom, which this tutorial is about.

 ## Building a series